dell/PyU4V/README.rst

 VERSION 3

-Please note that version '3.0.0.18' of the library is NOT BACKWARDS COMPATIBLE with existing scripts, and does not support any Unisphere for VMAX version earlier than 8.4 - PyU4V version 2.0.2.6 is still available on Pip, and there is a 'stable/2.0' branch available on Github.
+Please note that version '3.0.0.19' of the library is NOT BACKWARDS COMPATIBLE with scripts written with version 2.x of PyU4V, and does not support any Unisphere for VMAX version earlier than 8.4 - PyU4V version 2.0.2.6 is still available on Pip, and there is a 'stable/2.0' branch available on Github.
 Version 3 will be the version maintained going forward, and we do suggest you move to this version when it is released.